Antonio-C5/Visualisation-of-LCA-results/README.md

 ## Why the Project is Useful
 Professional software for LCA typically display results by means of tables and figures: for instance, openLCA offers a variety of chart types (e.g., bar charts, spider charts) at the Project level.
-Relying solely on what professional software for LCA has to offer in terms of data visualization can be limiting: a user might not be able to modify the content of a chart; the quality of the exported image may be poor and not suitable for publication in an academic journal.
+Relying solely on what professional software for LCA has to offer in terms of data visualization can be limiting: a user might not be able to modify the content of a chart; the quality of the exported image may be poor and not suitable for publication in an academic journal.\n
 Each project is useful for LCA practitioners who wish to improve the visualization and presentation of their LCA results.

 ## Material and Methods